What the heck is going on, you ask? Say hello to Tersus.

 I <3 Google Chrome Frame

 Google Chrome Frame is an early-stage open source plug-in that seamlessly brings Google Chrome’s open web technologies and speedy JavaScript engine to Internet Explorer.
-With Google Chrome Frame, you can: Start using open web technologies — like the HTML5 canvas tag — right away, even technologies that aren’t yet supported in Internet Explorer 6, 7, or 8. … Read the rest of this item
+With Google Chrome Frame, you can: Start using open web technologies – like the HTML5 canvas tag – right away, even technologies that aren’t yet supported in Internet Explorer 6, 7, … Read the rest of this item

 This item was posted by Chris Harrison.